-In pursuing its mission of ensuring every woman's right to determine her own future, it provides services in 37 countries through its branches and other not for profit companies and organisations which form part of its global Partnership.
+In pursuit of a world where everyone has the right to determine their own future, we provide services in 37 countries through branches and other not for profit companies and organisations which form part of our global partnership.

-From its international support office in central London, it supports and oversees the impact of its members by setting the strategy, standards and policies for the global partnership.
-It also provides technical assistance, research and monitoring and promotes and fundraises for the global Partnership.
-In keeping with its mission, it focuses on creating the conditions that enable the provision of quality services, which are sustainable and reach as many women and men as possible.
+From our international support office in central London, we support and oversee the impact of our members by setting the strategy, standards and policies for the global partnership.
+We also provide technical assistance, research and monitoring and promote and fundraise for the global partnership.
+In keeping with our mission, we focus on creating the conditions that enable the provision of quality services, which are sustainable and reach as many people as possible.

-It’s UK division has separate offices and management structure, and provides abortion and other reproductive and sexual health services in the UK through a network of clinics.
+Our UK division has a separate management structure, and provides abortion and other reproductive and sexual health services in the UK through a network of clinics.